Aotearoa Astrotourism Academy

 For those interested in:

-• NZ’s Night Sky & The Universe–what you can see & what lies beyond
+• NZ’s night sky and the universe – what you can see and what lies beyond

-• Astronomy– what objects are observable & how best to observe them
+• Astronomy – what objects are observable and how best to observe them

-• Astrophotography today – the products & the practice
+• Astrophotography today – the products and the practice

-• Astrotourism and/or Outreach – how to conduct these successfully
+• Astrotourism and public outreach – how to conduct these successfully

-• The Dark Sky Movement in NZ – what it is & how you can participate
+• The Dark Sky Movement in NZ – what it is and how you can participate

-• Buying a Telescope or Binoculars – which is best for you & how to use them
+• Buying a telescope or binoculars – which is best for you and how to use them

-AAA is grateful to the Dark Sky Project for sponsorship and providing the venue for this course.
+AAA is grateful to the Dark Sky Project for sponsorship and providing the venue for the 2023 Tekapo course.
 We are also grateful to the Aoraki Mackenzie International Dark Sky Reserve for sponsorship funding.

 Astronomy